 Wallace LLP, Equity Partner

-The Legal 500 - recommended lawyer in 2017 for Commercial Litigation, described as being able to 'handle difficult cases and clients’
+The Legal 500 - recommended lawyer in 2017 and 2018 for Commercial Litigation, described as being able to 'handle difficult cases and clients’